Physician Associate MSc

 - BSc in a Life or Health Science (list of relevant degrees) at 2:2 or above

-- BSc/BEng/BA in physical science, engineering or social science at 2:1 or above.
-Plus the following two Open University Modules: S294 Cell Biology and SK277 Infectious disease and public health, with an overall mark of 60% in each module.
+- BSc/BEng/BA in physical science, engineering or social work at 2:2 or above.
+Plus the following two Open University Modules: SK277 – Human Biology; SK320 – Infectious disease and public health; S377 – Molecular and cell biology (with 50% in each module).

 - Diploma of Higher Education in a healthcare profession (ODP, Adult Nursing, Paramedic) at 50% overall.
 Plus a minimum of two years experience in a professional role